nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### List all users : `list users`

-Shows a list of all users in the address book.
+Shows a list of all users in BookFace.

 Format: `list users`

 ### List all books : `list books`

-Shows a list of all books in the address book.
+Shows a list of all books in BookFace.

 Format: `list books`